Lugala'abba: Name and character

 Lugala'abba's name was written in cuneiform as ^{d}lugal-a-ab-ba.
 It means "king of the sea" in Sumerian.
-Stephanie Dalley tentatively proposes the alternate translation, "king of the Sealand."
+Stephanie Dalley tentatively proposes the alternate translation, "king of the Sealand".
 In addition to being a deity of the sea, Lugala'abba was associated with the underworld.
-Wilfred G. Lambert pointed out making a connection between sea and death is not uncommon in Mesopotamian literature, for example the Epic of Gilgamesh uses the phrases "waters of death" and "ocean," a-ab-ba, interchangeably, and noted a similar association is also present in the Ugaritic texts, in the Old Testament, and in Hesiod's Theogony, where the personified Styx is a daughter of Oceanus.
-However, he also notes the most detailed known description of Lugala'abba occurs in an Akkadian incantation which instead calls him "the exorcist of the gods, the pure god" and implores him to "cast a spell of life."
+Wilfred G. Lambert pointed out associating sea and death is not uncommon in Mesopotamian literature; for example, the Epic of Gilgamesh uses the phrases "waters of death" and "ocean" (a-ab-ba) interchangeably.
+A similar association is also present in the Ugaritic texts, in the Old Testament, and in Hesiod's Theogony, where the personified Styx is a daughter of Oceanus.
+However, Lambert also notes the most detailed known description of Lugala'abba occurs in an Akkadian incantation which does not associate him with the underworld, and instead calls him "the exorcist of the gods, the pure god" and implores him to "cast a spell of life".